-The DCRPC approves platting for the unincorporated areas of the County.
+The Delaware County Regional Planning Commission (DCRPC) approves platting for the unincorporated areas of the County.
 The County development trends over the past 15 years demonstrate that growth in the southern tier is different from growth at the interchange, but that is starting to change.

 A more simplified No Plat subdivision (NPA), or "lot split," is another option for creating lots that is illustrative of development history.
 The Ohio Revised Code (ORC) permits a division of a parcel of land along a public street not involving the opening, widening, or extension of any street or road, and involving no more than five lots after the original tract has been completely subdivided.
-An application for a lot split is approved by the DCRPC without a plat.
+An application for a lot split is endorsed by Berlin Township zoning and approved by the DCRPC without a plat.
 The No Plat subdivision procedure is required for lots 5 acres or smaller.